 Streaming TV services are great, but there are some things they can't do compared with a traditional cable box.

-With sports returning in force from the pandemic-enforced hiatus, fans will want to make sure they can find the sports channels to follow their teams.
+With sports, fans want to make sure they can find the sports channels to follow their teams.
 Most services carry ESPN and local channels for NFL football, but if you follow a professional baseball or basketball team, you might need its specific channel -- called a regional sports network or RSN -- to watch regular season games.
 RSN coverage varies widely for each service.
 Sometimes, even if you live in the right area, you may be mistakenly blacked out due to an IP address error.
 If this is the case, you can fix this by signing up for a sports-friendly VPN.

 If you're used to 5.1-channel surround offered by cable or even OTA, then you may be disappointed that YouTube is the only service to offer surround sound on live broadcasts.
 The other services include stereo sound only on live channels, though 5.1 audio is available on some on-demand material.

-: The "other" major streaming service, which is included as part of a $139 annual Prime Membership or $15 a month.
-The interface isn't as user-friendly as Netflix, but the service also offers shows not on its rival, including original content like , The Marvelous Mrs. Maisel and The Expanse.
+Prime Video: The "other" major streaming service, which is included as part of a $139 annual Prime Membership, or on its own for $9 a month.
+The interface isn't as user-friendly as Netflix, but the service also offers shows not on its rival, including original content like The Rings of Power, The Marvelous Mrs. Maisel and The Expanse.
 Amazon Prime also has the ability to add premium channels (HBO and Showtime and more), making it a potential one-stop shop.

-: One of the biggest streaming services to launch in some time, Disney has gathered a mix of movies, TV shows and exclusive content, including Loki, Andor and She-Hulk, for $8 a month (but it will increase in December 2022). .
+Disney Plus: One of the biggest streaming services to launch in some time, Disney has gathered a mix of movies, TV shows and exclusive content, including Loki, Andor and She-Hulk, starting at $8 a month.
+Read our Disney Plus review here.

-Vudu and: Digital libraries (or lockers) that incorporate legacy and streaming movies and TV that are only available for purchase, such as new releases.
+Vudu and Movies Anywhere: Digital libraries (or lockers) that incorporate legacy UltraViolet content and streaming movies and TV that are only available for purchase, such as new releases.

 A solid, lower-cost alternative to live TV streaming services is the combination of an antenna for live local channels and an on-demand service such as Netflix or Hulu.
 That way you'll still be able to watch live programming and also have a choice of on-demand content.

 Streaming live TV services are still in flux.
-Since launch, every service has increased its prices by at least $5 a month, TV channel selections and cities with local channel access are changing all the time, and reports persist about some services losing money, or even closing in the case of T-Mobile's TVision.
-While streaming is undoubtedly the future, and cable the past, it will be some time before both prices and the services offered settle in.
+Since launching, every single service has increased its prices by at least $10 a month, TV channel selections are changing all the time, and some services have even closed.
+While live TV streaming is here to stay, and cable is increasingly left in the past, it will be some time before both prices and the services offered settle in.

-That said, if you want a cable-like experience both at home and for on-the-go devices, without the dead weight that a cable subscription brings, a streaming service is worth a look.
+If you want a cable-like experience both at home and for on-the-go devices, without the dead weight that a cable subscription brings, a streaming service is worth a look.
 There's no contract to sign, and if you don't like the service you're on, you can easily switch.
-So whether you're looking for a basic package such as Sling TV or want to pay more for a deluxe experience from the likes of YouTube TV, there should be a streaming TV service to suit you.
+So whether you're looking for a basic package such as Sling TV or want to pay more for a deluxe experience from the likes of Hulu Plus Live TV, there should be a live TV streaming service to suit you.